outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - example of injecting the structural interface to components on other interfaces:
           - a 'structural conceptual alignment' is the 'alignment' in structures of concepts, like 'similar conceptual connections' or 'equivalent concepts'

-  - document useful sub-structures of interface queries (interface components, interaction rules, cross-interface interactions, generative functions)
+  - document useful component/sub-structures of interface queries (interface components, interaction rules, cross-interface interactions, generative functions)

   - interaction rules of useful cross-interface or useful interface components (efficiencies/alignments)
     - to answer questions like: